LLNL/remote-mirror-security/README.md

 secure-mirror --enable

 # the hook prefix and config file locations are configurable
-secure-mirror --enable --prefix /path/to/git/hook/root --config /path/to/mirror/config.json
+secure-mirror --enable --gitlab-shell-prefix /path/to/git/hook/root --config /path/to/mirror/config.json

 # to remove all installed hooks
 secure-mirror --disable